 Although real slate tile is a durable flooring material, it is possible for individual tiles to become chipped, cracked, or otherwise damaged beyond repair.
-And as strong and impervious to wear and water a tile floor is, it's also one of the easiest types of flooring to repair.
+Fortunately, even with as strong and impervious to wear and water as a tile floor is, it's also one of the easiest types of flooring to repair.
 To replace a damaged tile, you simply scrape out the grout around the tile, break up and chip out the tile, then scrape off the old adhesive (which most likely is thinset, a grout-like mortar adhesive) so you can start over with a clean subfloor surface.

 - Carbide-tipped grout saw

 - Cold chisel

 - Rubber mallet

 - Small screwdriver